I love this BackPack

 The camera compartment is very configurable, I’ve removed four Velcro inserts for my configuration.

-The camera compartment has a zip up protective cover, which is ideal for keeping spindrift out.
+The camera compartment has a zip-up protective cover, which is ideal for keeping spindrift out.
 Most of the time you can store it rolled down at tucked away at the bottom of the pack.
-It can also – via the semi rigid top portion at the top, be tucked away at the top of the pack.
-This top section has a velcro attachement for extra protection for your camera kit.
+It can also – via the semi-rigid top portion at the top, be tucked away at the top of the pack.
+This top section has a velcro attachment for extra protection for your camera kit.

 The real innovation is the outer cover that meets your back, can be zipped down a third of the way, where it’s hinged, which will allow easy and quick access to the top part of the compartment in bad weather.